fishingline/reel/README.md

 ## Introduction

 Other plugin managers do all sorts of fancy magic to manage your Fish plugins.
-They require extra variables or configuration, they clutter up your fish config, and they limit the kinds of plugins they manage to just git repos (and some even limit you to just GitHub repos).
+They clutter up your fish config, or they only manage certain plugins or certain git providers.

 Reel doesn't do any of that.
 It offers a much simpler way to think about managing your fish shell plugins.
 The power of Reel is that:

+- Reel is lightning fast at loading your plugins
+- Reel feels like it could have easily been built-in to fish itself
 - Reel has a readable, easy to understand codebase
+- Reel doesn't mingle plugins with your personal fish files
-- Reel doesn't clutter your `~/.config/fish`
+- Reel doesn't clutter your `~/.config/fish`, and can easily be configured to use a different plugin location
-- Reel is lightning fast at loading your plugins
 - Reel lets you easily share your plugin configuration across systems
 - Reel doesn't abstract you too far from its `git` underpinnings
+- Reel is extensively unit tested with [Fishtape][fishtape] to ensure it is reliable
 - Reel allows you to load all sorts of fish plugins:
   - Plugins from providers other than GitHub (BitBucket, GitLab, etc)
   - Plugins from a specified git branch, not just 'main'
   - Plugins from local directories
-  - Plugins you install manually without using Reel
+  - Plugins you chose to install manually without using Reel
   - Plugins that use git submodules
   - Plugins that use 'install', 'update', or 'uninstall' events
   - Plugins you are developing yourself

 Fish "Plugins" are simply directories that mimic the structure of `~/.config/fish`.
-Reel works by treating any subdirectory you add to `~.config/fish/plugins` like it is part of your fish config's `functions`, `completions`, or `conf.d` directories.
-It does this simply by using fish's built-in `$fish_function_path` and `$fish_complete_path` variables to tell fish where to find your plugin's key files.
+Reel works by treating any subdirectory you add to `~.config/fish/plugins` like it is part of your fish config.
+It does this simply by using fish's built-in `$fish_function_path` and `$fish_complete_path` variables to tell fish where to find your plugin's key files, and sourcing files in the plugin's `conf.d`.

 You can use Reel to manage all your plugins, or you can do some yourself via `git` commands or symlinks.
 As long as the directories are in `~.config/fish/plugins`, reel